MephestoKhaan/HandPosing/README.md

 # HandPosing
 This package uses Oculus Quest hand-tracking to control Oculus default rigged hands and use it to generate grab poses in an instant.

+There is a full Unity Project to serve as a game-demo [here](https://github.com/MephestoKhaan/HandPosing_demo)

 ![](https://user-images.githubusercontent.com/4976810/86815186-a97c5280-c082-11ea-9df2-8c45a28f06e7.gif)

 ## Requisites